 ANNOUNCEMENT of BCCET Partnership.

-We, at BCCET, are excited to announce a partnership between the British Columbia College of Equine Therapy (BCCET) and NATURAL TOUCH THERAPY INSTITUTE (NTTI) to expand the two year Equine Sport Therapy program into Alberta and Saskatchewan.
+We, at BCCET, are excited to announce a partnership between the British Columbia College of Equine Therapy (BCCET) and NATURAL TOUCH THERAPY INSTITUTE (NTTI) to expand and enhance the two year BCCET Equine Sport Therapy program in Alberta and Saskatchewan.
 This will fill the demand for the knowledge in the equine therapy world.
 It also enables the program to be accessed by students residing in mid and eastern provinces as well as international applicants.

 Dave Collins will be working closely with the NTTI and its owners, Brenda Fitzgerald and Janelle Lukan.
 Brenda and Janelle are both graduates of our BCCET Equine Sport Therapy program and have put a lot of effort into furthering their education.
 (See biographies below.)
-This program will be offered at both NTTI locations near Edmonton (Barrhead), Alberta and Saskatoon (Vanscoy), Saskatchewan.
-They are accepting students for 2018 fall classes at both locations.
-If you are interested in attending the BCCET Equine Sport Therapy program in AB or SK please email Brenda and Janelle at [email protected] or visit www.natural-touch.ca.
+The BCCET Equine Sport Therapy program is being taught at both NTTI locations near Edmonton (Barrhead), Alberta and Saskatoon (Vanscoy), Saskatchewan.
+They are now accepting students for 2019 fall classes at both locations.
+If you are interested in attending the BCCET Equine Sport Therapy program please fill out an online application by clicking here.
+If you have further questions please email Brenda and Janelle at [email protected] or visit www.natural-touch.ca.

-This will be our last time Dave will accept students for our two-year program starting in September, 2018 at the BCCET Vernon, BC location.
-He will be teaching full time until all students from 2017 and 2018 intake have graduated.
+At this time Dave is teaching full time until all students from 2017 and 2018 intake have graduated.
 During and after this, Dave will have more time to work with NTTI to help expand the Equine Sport Therapy program.

 Dave and his wife Dawn are very excited to partner with Brenda and Janelle to bring new ideas and education to the industry.